AnyLog-co/documentation/02- Installation & Deployment/02- Virtualization/01- Docker.md

 cd docker-compose
 ```

-AnyLog is a private image repository — [request credentials](https://www.anylog.network/download) for both your
+AnyLog is a private image repository — <a href="https://www.anylog.network/download" target="_blank">request credentials</a> for both your
 Docker login and your license key, then log in:

 ```shell